 We also searched online trial registries.
 Date of latest search: 25 February 2019.

 All randomised controlled trials, whether published or unpublished, in which once-daily dosing of aminoglycosides has been compared with multiple-daily dosing in terms of efficacy or toxicity or both, in people with cystic fibrosis.

 The two authors independently selected the studies to be included in the review and assessed the risk of bias of each study; authors also assessed the quality of the evidence using the GRADE criteria.
 Data were independently extracted by each author.
 Authors of the included studies were contacted for further information.
 As yet unpublished data were obtained for one of the included studies.

-Fifteen studies were identified for possible inclusion in the review.
-Four studies reporting results from a total of 328 participants (aged 5 to 50 years) were included in this review.
+We identified 15 studies for possible inclusion in the review.
+Five studies reporting results from a total of 354 participants (aged 5 to 50 years) were included in this review.
 All studies compared once-daily dosing with thrice-daily dosing.
-One study had a low risk of bias for all criteria assessed; the remaining three included studies had a high risk of bias from blinding, but for other criteria were judged to have either an unclear or a low risk of bias.
+One cross-over trial had 26 participants who received the first-arm treatment but only 15 received the second arm.
+One study had a low risk of bias for all criteria assessed; the remaining included studies had a high risk of bias from blinding, but for other criteria were judged to have either an unclear or a low risk of bias.